varnishcache/varnish-cache/doc/sphinx/reference/params.rst

 	- Default: 32768

 	Maximum number of bytes of HTTP client request we will deal with.
 This is a limit on all bytes up to the double blank line which ends the HTTP request.
-	The memory for the request is allocated from the session workspace (param: sess_workspace) and this parameter limits how much of that the request is allowed to take up.
+	The memory for the request is allocated from the client workspace (param: workspace_client) and this parameter limits how much of that the request is allowed to take up.

 http_resp_hdr_len
 	- Units: bytes